 The 5G system shall be able to support QoS for a user traffic session between the remote UE and the network using 3GPP access technology.

-For a 5G system with satellite access, the following requirements apply:

-- A 5G system with satellite access shall be able to support relay UE’s with satellite access.

-NOTE: The connection between a relay UE and a remote UE is the same regardless of whether the relay UE is using satellite access or not.

-- A 5G system with satellite access shall support mobility management of relay UEs and the remote UEs connected to the relay UE between a 5G satellite access network and a5G terrestrial network, and between 5G satellite access networks.

-- A 5G system with satellite access shall support joint roaming between different 5G networks of a relay UE and the remote UEs connected to that relay UE.

 6.13 Flexible broadcast/multicast service

 6.13.1 Description

 The proliferation of video services, ad-hoc multicast/broadcast streams, software delivery over wireless, group communications and broadcast/multicast IoT applications have created a need for a flexible and dynamic allocation of radio resources between unicast and multicast services within the network as well as support for a stand-alone deployment of multicast/broadcast network.
 Moreover, enabling such a service over a network for a wide range of inter-site distances between the radio base stations will enable a more efficient and effective delivery system for real-time and streaming multicast/broadcast content over wide geographic areas as well as in specific geographic areas spanning a limited number of base stations.
 A flexible multicast/broadcast service will allow the 5G system to efficiently deliver such services.